What kind of life do you want to live? And as age creeps up on you, how do you want to spend the rest of your life?

-First is the “older adult to whom life always seems to have happened, rather than he happening to it.”
-Though typically a decent person, his life has been a series of negatives, as in “don’t rock the boat, don’t step outside the limit, don’t get involved, don’t explore yourself too much, don’t disturb your years with dreams because someday from unfulfilled dreams may come ‘disgust and despair.'”
+First is the “older adult to whom life always seems to have happened, rather than [they] happening to it.”
+Though typically decent persons, their lives have been a series of negatives, as in “don’t rock the boat, don’t step outside the limit, don’t get involved, don’t explore yourself too much, don’t disturb your years with dreams because someday from unfulfilled dreams may come ‘disgust and despair.'”
 Such individuals, McLeish noted, often “live lives of what Thoreau called ‘quiet desperation.'”

 What might have been

 The second kind of adult “at least seems to have gone through some attempts at identification of self,” but “there is an air of pathos and defeat” to this individual.
-Often this person laments the man “he might have been” and sees no chance of becoming anything greater.
+Often this person laments the person they “might have been” and sees no chance of becoming anything greater.

 Days of yore

 The third type of adult “has been consummately successful in his or her chosen field,” but now has “opted out of the ‘creativity game.'”
-She lives, at best, with a sense of “cheerful resignation and passivity,” and, at worst, with a sense of “despair and frustration” over no longer living an engaged and creative life.
+They live, at best, with a sense of “cheerful resignation and passivity,” and, at worst, with a sense of “despair and frustration” over no longer living an engaged and creative life.

 …and then there’s the “Ulyssean adult”